Changissnz/goals/README.md

 process is what I call "mobocratization".
 "Mobocratization" is when an influencer
 is able to build a following large enough
-and willing to fork over enough money to
+that is willing to fork over enough money to
 them so that their works distributed over
 social media platforms can net them enough
 capital to do more than simply survive.